Soyebsoyeb/5-LinearRegression/README.md

 x1_range = np.linspace(0,5,10)  # Reduced grid resolution
 showscale=False  # Disabled color scale for faster rendering aspectmode='manual'  # Fixed aspect ratio improves performance

+## 📖 Overview
+This project visualizes the loss landscapes of Ordinary Least Squares (OLS) and Ridge Regression when features are perfectly correlated.
+It demonstrates:
+- How multicollinearity affects OLS regression
+- Ridge regression's solution to this problem via L2 regularization
+- The bias-variance tradeoff in action